meihuisu/UCVM/docs/installation_linux.rst

 Linux
 =====

 UCVM works with many distributions of Linux.
-It has been tested and confirmed to work on CentOS 6.8.
+It has been tested and confirmed to work on Ubuntu 16.04.1 LTS.
 This is the distribution that the VirtualBox uses.

 Supported Capabilities